Our long-time proven Seasonal Timing Strategy™ (STS).

 As the above table shows, the fact that the market's seasonality varies from year to year does not change its long-term performance or consistency.
 Nor does it change the fact that it makes its long-term gains while taking only roughly 50% of market risk (since an investor is only in the market from 5 to 7 months each year, and safely on the sidelines collecting interest on cash for the rest of the year).

-Here is the performance reported by Mark Hulbert who started tracking our strategy in 2002.
+Here is the performance reported by Mark Hulbert in April, 2014, who started tracking our strategy in 2002.
 (He would have found the performance even more impressive if he had begun to track it sooner so as to include the bear market of 2000-2002.

 Additionally, when a buy and hold investor, or a follower of any other strategy, has an under-performing year it is not a case of merely making a decent but smaller profit, or a small single-digit loss, as with our Seasonal Timing Strategy, but a case of periodic huge losses that often require years to get back to even.

-The following chart of Buffett's holding company, Berkshire Hathaway, shows its five double-digit losses of up to 53% over the last 13 years.
-It took Buffett almost 5 years to get back to even from its 49.7% decline from its 1998 peak.
-And Buffett has still not recovered from his last 53% and 22% declines.
+The following chart of Buffett's holding company, Berkshire Hathaway, shows its five double-digit losses of up to 53% over the last 15 years.
+It took Buffett almost 5 years to get back to even from its 49.7% decline from its 1998 peak, and 5 years after its plunge in the 2008 bear market.

 Buffett has one of the best performance records in history.
-Yet over the last 13 years of its real-time existence, our STS outperformed him by a wide margin, gaining 190.6% since Dec.
-31, 1998, while Buffett is up 78% for the same period.
+Yet over the last 15 years of its real-time existence, our STS outperformed him by a wide margin, gaining 271% since its Dec.
+31, 1998, while Buffett is up 138%, just about matching the market, for the same period.
 And our STS strategy had no serious declines for investors to live through, while Buffett's investors had several severe plunges.

 So STS is a strategy that not only significantly outperforms the market, but has beaten 'the best investor in the world' - yet involves only two trades a year and takes only about 50% of market risk (in the market only four to seven months a year!